 General Tours of the Garden—The North Carolina Botanical Garden also offers tours of the Garden that can be general or focused on a particular topic.

 Self-Guided Tours— There is no fee for a Self-Guided Tour, however, groups of 10 or more are required to register at least 4 weeks in advance so that we can coordinate your visit with our on-site program schedule.
-To register for a Self-Guided Tour, please complete our online form.
+To register for a Self-Guided Tour, please contact Mike Dunn, Natural Science Educator.

 Scheduling a Field Trip Program